-The competitor you are watching is playing in a nationally-ranked tournament.
+The competitor you are watching is playing in a worldwide nationally-ranked event and/or a nationally-ranked tournament.
 It is important for the integrity of the field that all spectators adhere to all of the following Spectator Rules.
 Following a competitor at a PJGT event is a privilege.
 The PJGT staff has the right to assess a penalty to a competitor based on the severity of the spectator violation.
 The PJGT reserves the right to remove any spectator from the golf course for any reason.

 Please keep emotions of joy or disappointment under control.
 We certainly encourage you to clap/encourage all competitors, but please do so in a controlled manner that is not a distraction to other competitors in the group or other groups on the golf course.
 Acting in a way that is disruptive to other players will result in immediate removal from the golf course, and/or from all future PJGT events.
 All of these rights are reserved by the PJGT.